amerkestijn/auto-attachment-printer/README.md

 ## Getting Started

 This script is made for Linux.
 It should be quite easy to change this code for Windows & Mac.
-We run this on multiple locations using Raspberry Pi Zero W 512MB.
-With a 16GB Sandisk Class10 SD-card.
+We run this on multiple locations using Raspberry Pi Zero W 512MB, 16GB Sandisk Class10 SD-card.
 Distro used: DietPi (Raspbian can also be used)

 ### Prerequisites